Legacy NDK symbol upload

 If the output does not look like this it may be due to the objdump command being run on a shared object file where the debug symbols have been stripped.
 The command needs to be run against an intermediate shared object file that is output from the build process before the symbols are stripped.

-If the intermediate shared object files don’t produce output like this it may be the case the the full debug information isn’t available.
+If the intermediate shared object files don’t produce output like this, it may be the case that the full debug information isn’t available.
 In some cases (e.g. with native Android Unity libraries) it may be possible to extract the symbol table from the shared object file so that the method names can be mapped.
 See the Uploading symbol table mapping files section for how to generate and upload these mappings.

 Reducing the size of the mapping file